castamarc1/PowerAutomateUsers/README.md

 4. Within the "My flows" section, click Import to import the GetAllFlowUsersinTenant_20220503165342.zip file containing the flow.
 5. Create a connection using the admin account for each one of the four connection references required by the import.

-   The following connections must be created:
+   The following connections must be created manually:
    - Power Platform for Admins
    - Power Automate Management
    - Excel Online (Business)